My Eclectic Bites

 Jump to:

-• Ingredients You Need
+• Ingredients You Need (Plus Substitutions)

-• How to Fold Vegan Dumplings
+• How to fold Mandu/Dumplings

-• Tips for Folding Perfect Mandu
+• Tips for Sucess

-• Cooking Methods for Vegan Dumplings
+• Cooking Methods for Vegan Mandu

 • Freezing and Storage Tips

-• Vegan Dumplings FAQ
+• Vegan Mandu (Korean Vegetable Dumplings with Tofu)

-Ingredients You Need
+Ingredients You Need (Plus Substitutions)

 • Tofu – In traditional Korean mandu, ground pork or beef is common, but crumbled tofu gives these vegan dumplings a similar, hearty texture without the meat.
 I use firm or extra firm tofu for this recipe.